 When I was fourteen years old, I bought a tape recorder with my summer babysitting money and then made myself obnoxious by recording… well, any person or any thing that made a sound.
 Many people rejoiced when the recorder broke.

 I grew up in a large, boisterous family where everyone talked, constantly, but never really communicated.
 That’s probably why I’m so fussy about words.

-My professional experience includes writing articles and book reviews for magazines, newspapers, and websites.
-For a dozen years, I worked at an NPR-affiliate radio station.
-While there, I interviewed authors and produced a weekly literary program that was supported, in part, by the numerous successful grant applications I submitted.
-During that time, I also produced podcasts, radio plays, live events, and children’s programs, some of which were funded by grant money I obtained for the projects.
+My professional experience includes writing articles, profiles, and book reviews for magazines, newspapers, and websites.
+For a dozen years, I worked at an NPR-affiliate radio station, both on-air and as a producer.
+During that time, I interviewed hundreds of authors and produced a literary program that was broadcast on Montana Public Radio each week.
+It was distributed to eight other public radio stations, as well, and online as a podcast.
+I also produced radio plays, live events, and children’s programs.

 Oh, and I facilitate autobiography writing classes at a senior center and experiment with digital photography.
 Children and dogs are my favorite subjects.